Awesome-Support/Awesome-Support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==
+= 6.1.2.3
+* Fix
+	* To create a function to avoid site crashes when deactivating the Core plugin and having add-ons activated.
+	* Fixed BUG - No attachments appear on ticket content when printing

 = 6.1.2.2
 * Fix
-	* Fixed BUG- Assign ticket by Departments broken the GAS after it disabled.
+	* Fixed BUG - Assign ticket by Departments broken the GAS after it disabled.

 = 6.1.2.1
 * Fix